AionNext/BizCod/Programming Guide/Data.md

 ## Inheritance

 In BizCod, data models can be 'composed' using already defined data.
-This is very useful, when some data models share common properties.
-In order to alleviate the problem of redefinig the same data mode segments number of times, BizCod provides a mechanism to inherit these alraedy defined data models in other data structures.
+This is very useful when some data models share common properties.
+In order to alleviate the problem of redefining the same data segments number of times, BizCod provides a mechanism to inherit these already defined data models in other data structures.
 This mechanism is called inheritance where one data model inherits properties from another data model.
-This two data models are in subclass relationship where the data model that inreits the property from the parent class is called a subclass of that parent class.
+This two data models are in subclass relationship where a data model that inherits properties from the parent class is called a subclass of that parent class.

-Let's illustrate this very simple concept.
-Let's define an account type **SavingsAccont** which is an account with additional property `interestRate`.
-Here we can define this account
+Let's illustrate this very simple concept by defining an account type **SavingsAccont** which is an account with additional property `interestRate`.
+Here we can define this account as follows

 ```js
 define model InterestAccount